 Magento has a variety of extensions and plugins for use that can be found at either the Magento Marketplace or through another extension developer.

 Although blogging is possible with Magento, it’s not set up for this and you will need a plugin.
-Kind of like how WordPress is set up for blogging and you need a plugin for e-commerce, Magento is the opposite of that.
+Kind of like how WordPress is set up for blogging and you need a plugin for e-commerce, Magento is the opposite.

 Magento overall usability

-Magento is not simple to use, especially in comparison to WordPress and you will likely either need to be tech-savvy yourself or hire out.
+Magento is not simple to use, especially in comparison to WordPress.
+You will likely either need to be tech-savvy yourself or hire out.
 With that being said, because it’s a CMS, once you know how to work with the software it is very flexible and customizable.

 Magento Vs. WordPress final verdict